-Gordon Banks at 80: The World Cup win, waiting for Liverpool and the greatest save
+Gordon Banks: World Cup glory, waiting for Liverpool and the greatest save

 He wanted that uncertainty in your mind, that you didn't assume you'd been picked.
 He wanted you to know that you were part of a group and that he would make the decision.

-'We went shopping'
+'We went shopping before World Cup final'

-Banks was in goal as England defeated West Germany 4-2 in the 1966 World Cup final at Wembley.
+Banks was in goal when England beat West Germany 4-2 in the 1966 World Cup final at Wembley.
 Geoff Hurst scored a hat-trick as England won in extra-time.
 England had spent the build-up to the match staying at a hotel in nearby Hendon.

 On the morning of the game a few of the lads went shopping in Hendon.
 We thought it would knock a few minutes off the day and help to relieve some of the tension.